-The claims of Maryland and the District of Columbia against President Trump were dismissed by the Fourth Circuit without consideration of the merits because, in the court's view, the plaintiffs had failed to show "concrete and particularized" injury that was different than the alleged harm suffered by all citizens if the President is corrupted by receipt of foreign payments.
+The claims of Maryland and the District of Columbia against President Trump were therefore dismissed by the Fourth Circuit without consideration of the merits because, in the court's view, they had failed to show "concrete and particularized injury" that was different than the alleged harm suffered by all citizens if the President is corrupted by receipt of foreign payments.
 Failure to meet the Supreme Court's definition of "case" is described as a "lack of standing."
-Responding to the argument that if the District of Columbia and Maryland "could not obtain judicial review of [the President's] action, 'then as a practical matter no one can[,]" the Fourth Circuit cited the answer provided in a 1974 Supreme Court decision: "[The] assumption that if [the plaintiffs] have no standing to sue, no one would have standing, is not a reason to find standing."
+Responding to the argument that if the District of Columbia and Maryland "could not obtain judicial review of [the President's] action, then as a practical matter no one can," the Fourth Circuit cited the answer provided in a 1974 Supreme Court decision: "The assumption that if [plaintiffs] have no standing to sue, no one would have standing, is not a reason to find standing."

-The empirical research reported in this article suggests that this "injured plaintiff litigation" interpretation of the meaning of "cases" may be more narrow-perhaps indeed entirely different-than how the word in its Article III context would have been used and understood by those who drafted and ratified the Constitution.
+The empirical research reported in this article suggests that this "injured plaintiff litigation" interpretation of the meaning of "cases" may be more narrow - perhaps indeed entirely different - than how the word in its Article III context